Route des Crêtes: Route description

 From Sainte-Marie-aux-Mines (Haut-Rhin) (elevation 282 m), the Route des Crêtes is accessed via D48 and Col des Bagenelles (904 m), which leads to the Col du Bonhomme (949 m), on the route connecting Saint-Dié-des-Vosges (west) and Colmar (east).

 The route (now D148) continues south via the Col du Louschbach (978 m) to the Col du Calvaire (1134 m), where it enters the department of Vosges.
 The route (now D61) then passes the Gazon du Faing (1303 m) from where there is a panoramic view stretching to the Black Forest across the Rhine valley in Germany and the Hohneck, Petit Ballon and Grand Ballon summits in the Vosges mountains.

 From here the road then crosses the Col de la Schlucht (1139 m), which connects Gérardmer (west) with Colmar.
 Near here, there is the Jardin d'altitude du Haut Chitelet.
 Now the D430, the road then passes the Hohneck mountain (1362 m) from where there are also panoramic views.

-After passing the Kastelberg (1350 m), Rainkopf (1305 m) and Rotherbachkopf (1316 m) peaks in quick succession, the road returns to the Haut-Rhin department before it crosses the Cols du Herrenberg (1186 m) and Hahnenbrunnen (1180 m) on the way to the winter resort of Le Markstein (1266 m).
+After passing the Kastelberg (1350 m), Rainkopf (1305 m) and Rothenbachkopf (1316 m) peaks in quick succession, the road returns to the Haut-Rhin department before it crosses the Cols du Herrenberg (1186 m) and Hahnenbrunnen (1180 m) on the way to the winter resort of Le Markstein (1266 m).

 The road (now D431) then reaches its highest point at the Col du Grand Ballon (1343 m), before passing the Col Amic (828 m) on the descent to Cernay.
 En route, it passes the ruins of Freundstein Chateau, which at an altitude of 984 m is the highest castle in Alsace, and the Hartmannswillerkopf military cemetery at Vieil Armand.